 - Check if you are on a custom port in the web browser URL

-Now that was not too hard now, was it?
-With this single change, you will be already off a large number of radars out there gunning for familiar ports such as these ones.
-If you want access to your NAS from the Internet then you will have to port forward those custom ports on your router in order to get access.
+Now that was not too hard, was it?
+With this single change, you will be already off a large number of radars out there gunning for familiar ports such as these.
+If you want access to your NAS from the Internet then you will have to port forward those custom ports on your router to get access.
 More on this in the following section.

 QuickConnect, DDNS, custom domain

 When it comes to remote access to your NAS and its apps and services, you will have multiple choices here.
 Some of the most common ones are QuickConnect, DDNS (Dynamic DNS), and using your custom domain via reverse proxy.

 All have pros and cons so let's reflect on those a bit.

 QuickConnect is the easiest way to get back to your NAS.
 It will not require any configuration on your part when it comes to port forward and router configuration but you need to be aware of how it works.

 To activate QC go to Control Panel > QuickConnect and enable it.
 Give it a custom name and it will generate a unique QC name.